trogfield/linkedin-skill-assessments-quizzes/microsoft-word/microsoft-word-quiz.md

 - [x] Use the Insert command and select the Word document.
 - [ ] Select the text and save it as Word document.
 - [ ] Use the Clipboard to copy and paste text into the Word document.

+#### Q72.
+You are inserting several images in a document and need to include descriptive information about them.
+Numbering the images will also make it easier to reference them in the associated document text.
+Which command can help you set this up?
+- [ ] Insert footnote
+- [ ] Insert citation
+- [ ] Insert caption
+- [ ] Insert table of figures